“Keep the company of those who seek the truth, and run from those who have found it.”

 5.)
 The Spiritualist’s greatest sin is Vanity and Greed!

-If you are searching for a Spiritual Teacher or a Spiritual Healing Facilitator online, one of the greatest red flags is how many pictures of them selves they have on their website.
+If you are searching for an Evangelist, Spiritual Teacher, or a Spiritual Healing Facilitator online, one of the greatest red flags is how many pictures of them selves they have on their website.
 Do they have an explicable amount of pictures of themselves.
 Are the pictures professionally done?
 Again, the greatest sin of the ‘Spiritual Fraud,’ is Vanity and Greed, both one of the seven deadly sins.

 Peace be with you!